Overview

 10. I'm getting a 500 internal server error while trying to execute _process_login.php

-The Site URL you enter must match the base URL of your site.
-A common mistake is to have a website like http://example.com, but enter http://www.example.com.
+14. When I click the "Login with Facebook" button, nothing happens - no popup dialog.- The Site URL you entered on Facebook doesn't match the base URL of your site.
+Note that http://example.com is not the same as http://www.example.com.
 Also make sure you've entered it correctly in Wordpress under Settings -> General.

 Most likely your page has other javascript errors that are causing it to stop executing before it reaches the login button.
 Load it up with Firebug and see.
 For information on how to use Firebug, please visit Firebug.com.